With a foreword by Alice Walker

 Martha treasures the time alone with her mother, but amazingly Ma pines for Jackser and they eventually return to Dublin and the other children.
 And yet there are prized cartoon magazines, the occasional hidden penny to buy the children sweets, the glimpse of loving family life in other houses, and Martha's hope that she will soon be old enough to make her own way.

 Virtually uneducated, Martha Long is natural-born storyteller.
-One can't help but cheer on this mischievous, quick-witted, and persistent little girl who has captured hearts across Europe.
+In Ma, He Sold Me for a Few Cigarettes, one can't help but cheer on this mischievous, quick-witted, and persistent little girl who has captured hearts across Europe.

 Read an excerpt on Issuu here.